Financial hardship should not be a barrier for anyone to explore the powerful world of science!

-These programs are made possible with the generous support of Crescent Point Energy.
+Not-for-Profit Partnerships, School Board Partnerships and Summer Camperships are made possible with the generous support of Crescent Point Energy.

 • Spark is also part of the Fair Entry Program, operated by the City of Calgary, offering 75% off to recreation facilities and attractions for low-income residents in the program.

 • New Canadians are welcome at the science centre through a partnership with the Institute of Canadian Citizenship, in which every new citizen can use an app for one year called Canoo, for free admission to museums, science centres and art galleries.